Swing Trading Signals

 If we enter at the close of Tuesday and exit at the close of Black Friday we get the following equity curve:

 The average gain per trade is 0.56%, the win ratio is 84%, the profit factor is 4.5, the CAGR is 0.55%, and time spent in the market is 0.8%.
 From the above backtests it seems the best risk/reward is to enter at the close of Tuesday in the Thanksgiving week.
 However, the strategy seemed to perform better a couple of decades back.
-Does it matter if the price performance prior to Tuesday has been weak or strong?
-No, if we test with different price-performance criteria prior to Tuesday, it seems the strong performance is still there no matter what.

 Thanksgiving effect on retail stocks – Black Friday – backtest 5